Ag, Food, and Natural Resources (AFNR) Education

 Agricultural, Food, and Natural Resources (AFNR) Education prepares individuals for employment in a vast range of science, technology, and business occupations found within the context of in food, fiber, and natural resources.
 AFNR careers include the production, processing, marketing, distribution, financing, and development of agricultural commodities and resources including food, fiber, wood products, natural resources, horticulture, and other plant and animal products or resources.

-AFNR is one of the three original Career and Technical Education (CTE) areas, created in 1917 by the Smith-Hughes legislation.
-AFNR has evolved in the more than 100 years since its inception as farming classes just for boys to now supporting good paying, highly skilled, and sought after careers in food science, biotechnology, agribusiness, and agricultural manufacturing.
+AFNR is one of the three original Career and Technical Education (CTE) fields, created in 1917 by the Smith-Hughes legislation.
+AFNR has evolved in the more than 100 years since its inception as farming classes only for boys to now supporting good paying, highly skilled, and sought after careers for all in food science, biotechnology, agribusiness, and agricultural manufacturing.
 The student organization for AFNR, FFA, was formed in 1928 originally as Future Farmers of America.
-As of 2024, more than 211 schools offer AFNR programs in Minnesota, including 300 teachers and 40,000 students grades 5-12.
+As of 2024, more than 211 districts offer AFNR programs in Minnesota, including 334 teachers and 42,970 students grades 5-12.

-AFNR comprises the Agriculture, Food, and Natural Resources career field on Minnesota’s Career Wheel.
-AFNR includes one CTE license: Agriculture broad-based-010100.
+AFNR comprises the Agriculture, Food, and Natural Resources career field on the federal Career Wheel.
+AFNR includes two clusters: (a) Agriculture and (b) Energy & Natural Resources.

 Agriculture and Natural Resources Industries in Minnesota